-24. We do not encourage anonymous reporting as the concerns are more difficult to investigate and are generally less powerful.
+We do not encourage anonymous reporting as the concerns are more difficult to investigate and are generally less powerful.
 We would like you to put your name to the allegations whenever possible and remind you of the protection we can provide if we know who you are.

-25. Anonymous whistleblowing referrals will be considered at the discretion of the officers handling your concern, in consultation with the service area, where appropriate.
+Anonymous whistleblowing referrals will be considered at the discretion of the officers handling your concern, in consultation with the service area, where appropriate.
 This discretion will be based on the:

 - seriousness of the issues raised

 - credibility of the concern

 - likelihood of confirming the allegation from an attributable source

 - evidence base

-- 26. It may be that our investigations do not confirm your allegation.
+It may be that our investigations do not confirm your allegation.
 We take all concerns seriously and can assure you that no action will be taken against you if you have raised a concern in the genuine belief that it is, or may be, true.

-- 27. If we find that you have maliciously made a false allegation we will take action and you will not be eligible for protection under PIDA.
+If we find that you have maliciously made a false allegation we will take action and you will not be eligible for protection under PIDA.

-- How to raise a concern
+How to raise a concern

-28. We encourage you initially to raise your concern internally - this allows the Council the opportunity to right the wrong and give an explanation for the behaviour or activity.
+We encourage you initially to raise your concern internally.
+This allows us the opportunity to right the wrong and give an explanation for the behaviour or activity.
 We also advise staff to report any allegation to their line manager.
 We recognise that your first actions will depend upon the seriousness and sensitivity of the issues and who you believe to be involved.
-We advise that you make it clear that you are raising your concerns under the Council's whistleblowing arrangements - this will help managers respond in line with this policy.
-(See Flowchart - Whistleblowing Process)
+We advise that you make it clear that you are raising your concerns under our whistleblowing arrangements.
+This will help managers respond in line with this policy.